DillanR1/radrides-client/README.md

+# radrides-master

-"Rad Rides" is a blog-inspired website that utilizes the MERN stack, with the front end and back end having their own separate repositories.
+"Rad Rides" is a blog-inspired website that utilizes the MERN stack.
 The idea of this project was to use two different models, one with full CRUD functionality and restful routing.
 Visually, I wanted my app to appear a little more fun than the traditional autoblog, something more interactive and visually pleasing for the end user.
-There is no Auth, so any user is able to add pictures of a vehicle with a URL link, specify the year make and model of a vehicle, and add posts to vehicles.
+Any user is able to specify the year make and model of a vehicle, and add posts to vehicles.
 Vehicles can also be edited and deleted.

+# Initial Build

+Radrides was initially built in two separate pieces, the client side and the API side.
+I decided to consolidate the pieces together while still keeping the commit history in tact.

+# plans for V2

 The current version of "Rad Rides" is V 1.0 with plans of adding a text box for the posts, changing button sizes, and adding a carousel.
 The most important improvement moving forward is to add full CRUD functionality to the post model.
 I would also love to add an about section with further stretch goals of adding auth in future versions.

-After the next revision, "Rad Rides" is planned to be deployed on Heroku as well.
+# Technologies used
 The technologies used for this app are as follows:

- MongoDB
- Mongoose
- Express
- React
- Node
+MongoDB, Mongoose, Express, React, Node, JavaScript, HTML and CSS

 MongoDB Atlas was adopted mid development.
-Postman
-Bootstap
+Postman and Bootstrap were also used.

+# Deploy Locally
 If you would like to replicate "Rad Rides" locally, Fork and Clone BOTH repositories: "radrides-api", "radrides-client" NPM I dependencies.

+In the first tab, radrides-master repeat the same procedure, npm i dependencies.
+Radrides-client is set to listen on port 3000 by default, and radrides-master is set to listen on port 4000.
 After Dependencies are installed, pre-seed your database with the .json pre-seed files with "node seed js" in your terminal.

+NOTE: you will need to set up and configure your own database locally.
+You can use the schema to populate your own database, or simply Node seed server.js to preseed the database with cars and posts.

+If you would like to replicate "Rad Rides" locally, Fork and Clone BOTH repositories: "radrides-api", "radrides-client" NPM I dependencies.